 The European Commission and national consumer authorities in the European Consumer Cooperation network will follow the implementation of the remaining changes closely.
 Although the companies involved in this action cover two out of three of all private car rentals in the EU, other traders, such as intermediaries and smaller companies play an important role in this market.
 The authorities and the European Commission will continue monitoring all players to ensure they fully respect EU consumer rules.

 The CPC network asked the Internet platform providers Apple and Google as well as the association of online game developers, ISFE, to propose solutions to identified problems regarding in-app purchases in online games such as: misleading advertising of games as "free"; direct exhortation to children; issues around purchase information and consent; and failure to provide trader's contact details.

 Dual quality of food

-On 26 September 2017, the Commission adopted an interpretative notice that provides concrete guidance to competent national enforcement authorities on how to apply the existing EU food and consumer protection legislation to potential cases of dual quality food.
-Furthermore, specific funding was offered to the Joint Research Centre (JRC) to develop and implement a common testing methodology in order to gather scientific and comparable evidence regarding the scope and dimension of the issue, and to Member States to develop enforcement capacities under the Consumer Programme.
 In the New Deal for Consumers the Commission has proposed to update Unfair Commercial Practices Directive in order to make explicit that national authorities can assess and address misleading commercial practices involving the marketing of products as being identical in several EU countries, if their composition or characteristics are significantly different.
+This proposal was politically agreed by the European Parliament and the Council on 17 April 2019.